OneSparse/OneSparse/docs/test_matrix_header.md

 (1 row)

 ```
-The 'dup' function duplicates a matrix returning a new matrix
+The `dup` function duplicates a matrix returning a new matrix
 object with the same values:
 ``` postgres-console
 select dup('i4[1:1:1 2:2:2 3:3:3]'::matrix);